andrewpareles/reelersio/README.md

 # reelerio

 A websocket io game hosted on https://reelerio.herokuapp.com/ - might take a few moments to load.
-(Will eventually be accessible through https://reeler.io)

 Play as a fisherman and pull your friends (or enemies) into the black holes!